groucho75/phmisk/README.md

 	{
 		$data = array(
 			'msg' 		=> 'Demo->test()',
-			'text'		=> 'This page has been created by Test method of Demo custom controller, located in: app/controllers/Demo.php' );
+			'text'		=> 'This page has been created by Test method of Demo custom controller' );

 		$tpl->assign( $data );